National Park Service: United States Park Rangers

+National Park Service rangers are among the uniformed employees charged with protecting and preserving areas set aside in the National Park System by the United States Congress and the President of the United States.
+While all employees of the agency contribute to the National Park Service mission of preserving unimpaired the natural and cultural resources set aside by the American people for future generations, the term "park ranger" is traditionally used to describe all National Park Service employees who wear the uniform.
+Broadly speaking, all National Park Service rangers promote stewardship of the resources in their care—either voluntary stewardship via resource interpretation, or compliance with statute or regulation through law enforcement.
+These comprise the two main disciplines of the ranger profession in the National Park Service.

 Law enforcement rangers, or protection rangers, are uniformed federal law enforcement officers with broad authority to enforce federal and state laws within NPS sites.
 The NPS commonly refers to law enforcement operations in the agency as visitor and resource protection.

-In NPS units, law enforcement rangers are the primary police agency.
+In most NPS units, law enforcement rangers are the primary police agency.
 The NPS also employs special agents who conduct more complex criminal investigations.
 Rangers and agents receive extensive police training at the Federal Law Enforcement Training Center and annual in-service and regular firearms training.

 United States Park Police

 The United States Park Police (USPP) is the oldest uniformed federal law enforcement agency in the United States.
-It functions as a full service law enforcement agency with responsibilities and jurisdiction in those NPS areas primarily located in the Washington, D.C., San Francisco, and New York City areas.
+It functions as a full service law enforcement agency with responsibilities and jurisdiction in those NPS areas primarily located in the Washington, D.C.
+Parks, San Francisco, and New York City Parks areas.

 In addition to performing the normal crime prevention, investigation, and apprehension functions of an urban police force, the park police are responsible for policing many of the famous monuments in the United States and share law enforcement jurisdiction in all lands administered by the service with a force of national park rangers tasked with the same law enforcement powers and responsibilities.